 Strategic Considerations for Pyramid Poker

-For the most detailed breakdown on the odds and probabilities associated with the game, we suggest checking out Michael Shackleford’s page for Pyramid Poker on his Wizard of Odds website.
+For the most detailed breakdown of the odds and probabilities associated with the game, we suggest checking out Michael Shackleford’s page for Pyramid Poker.

 Shackleford is known as one of the casino gambling industry’s most trusted advisors, a talented game theorist, and mathematician who computes optimal strategies for every table game, video poker variant, and gambling game under the sun.